Departamento-de-Engenharia-Informatica/desofs2025_mon_ffs_2/deliverables/phase1/report.md

   - `Generate Token`: If validation is successful, creates a signed JWT (JSON Web Token) to be used in subsequent authenticated requests.
   - `Return Token`: Sends the authentication token back to the user.

-#### **Data Storage:**

-- `AMAPP DB`: The internal database where user records are securely stored, including hashed passwords and roles.
 - **Data Storage:**
   - `AMAPP DB`: The internal database where user records are securely stored, including hashed passwords and roles.

-#### **Data Flows:**

-- `Submit login credentials`: The user submits their authentication details to the API.
-- `Request user record`: The API requests the corresponding user data from the database.
-- `Return user record`: The database sends the user’s stored information (e.g., hashed password) back to the API.
-- `Validated result`: The outcome of the credential validation is passed to the token generator.
-- `Generated JWT`: A secure token is created for the session.
-- `Authentication JWT Token`: The token is returned to the user as proof of successful authentication.

 - **Data Flows:**
   - `Submit login credentials`: The user submits their authentication details to the API.